aschultzen/master_thesis/mysql.md

 In this insertion not all the fields where defined.
 Depending on the constraints imposed on the table, this might not always be possible.
 Sometimes a field *has* to be defined for a insertion to take effect.
 This is usually the case with a field that is a primary key.
 See section *See table info* for more.

 #### Update
-Updating a row (or multiple rows) can be achieved with with the *update* command.
-In it's simplest form, you just define a criteria and what needs to be changed/updated:
+Updating a row (or multiple roz

 	UPDATE alarm SET alarmDescri = "Alarm cleared by technician" WHERE ntpqID = 2;